What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 You know you need a way to take payments—no mystery there.
-And when you hear “POS system,” you probably picture that old-school cash register: big buttons, a buzzing receipt printer, and the classic ka-ching of the drawer popping open.
+And when you hear “POS system (point of sale),” you probably picture that old-school cash register: big buttons, a buzzing receipt printer, and the classic ka-ching of the drawer popping open.
 It’s familiar, sure (if you’re over 30)—but it’s also outdated.

-The right POS system for your business is one that does way more than just ring up sales.
+The right point of sale system for your business is one that does way more than just ring up sales.
 With so many options available today—traditional registers, cloud-based systems, mobile POS setups, and even self-service kiosks—how do you know which one is right for your business?
 What features actually matter?
 And how do you avoid paying for things you don’t need?

 What is a POS System?

 A POS (point of sale) system is the combination of software and hardware that businesses use to process customer transactions.
+Most POS systems are comprehensive POS solutions that support both in-person transactions and online sales.
 At its simplest, it’s where sales happen—whether that’s at a retail checkout counter, a restaurant table, or a service appointment.
 But today’s POS systems do far more than just take payments.

 A modern POS can help you: